bermi/snapdir/docs/api/snapdir.md

     --id=ID                Manifest ID to use.
     --keep                 Keeps the staging directory.
     --linked               Use symlinks instead of copies.
-    --logger=NAME          Logger to use.
-Defaults to $SNAPDIR_LOGGER.
+    --catalog=NAME         Catalog adapter to use.
+Defaults to $SNAPDIR_CATALOG.
     --paths=PATTERN        Only includes paths matching PATTERN
                            when checking out manifests.
     --purge                Purges objects with invalid checksums.